alfieellison-oss/555-Timer/README.md

-\# Alfie's CAD Macropad
+\# Alfie's Blinky Project

 Hello!
-This is my repo for a BLinky project!
+This is my repo for a Blinky project!
 This was made as  abit of fun whiel leanring to use %%% timing IC's in larger circuits..

 <img src="https://github.com/alfieellison-oss/555-Timer/blob/main/555-Timer/3D%View.png" width="600" />